yarikgenza/coding-challenge-backend-nodejs/README.md

 - You are free to use any framework, but it’s recommended that you use one that you’re good at
 - Use only SQL Database
 - Typescript is a plus
+- For your convenience, you can use one of our service bootstrap template to help you started coding quicker without a hassle, but please note - it has our own opinionated Linting: **https://github.com/join-com/server-template-public**

 ## Instructions
 - Build a performant, **clean and well-structured solution**.